strautomator/core/README.md

 - **settings.secret.json** - private credentials and secrets, excluded from the GIT repo
 - **GCS settings** - optional, will be downloaded from a Google Cloud Storage bucket on startup

-Additionally, you can also define settings via environment variables, prefixed by SMU and separating blocks with underscore.
-So for instance to set the `app.title` via environment variables, you should set the value on `SMU_app_title`.
+Additionally, you can also define settings via environment variables, prefixed by SMU and separating levels with underscore.
+So for instance to define the `app.title` via environment variables, you should set the value on `$SMU_app_title`.
+To define `gcp.projectId`, use `$SMU_gcp_projectId`.
+And so on.

-If you want to download settings from Google Cloud Storage, you must define the `settings.gcp.downloadSettings.bucket` either directly on one of the settings files, or via the `$SMU_gcp_downloadSettings_bucket` env variable.
+If you want to download settings from Google Cloud Storage, you must define the `gcp.downloadSettings.bucket` (or via the `$SMU_gcp_downloadSettings_bucket` env variable).
 The default filename is `settings.secret.json`, but you can change that as well.
 The settings file downloaded from GCS will NOT persist on the disk.

-Please note that settings specific to the web server, API and other web-specific things are defined on files directly on the [Strautomator Web](https://github.com/strautomator/web).
+Please note that settings specific to the web server, API and other web-specific features are defined on files directly on the [Strautomator Web](https://github.com/strautomator/web).
 Same naming convention.

 ### TypeScript vs Javascript